wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/introduction.rst

 Training
 ^^^^^^^^

 Axon provides an excellent UI for doing transfer learning with a quantised COCO-trained MobileNet V2.
+Real-time metrics are provided, showing the precision of your model.

+Testing
+^^^^^^^

+Axon provides a way to test a trained model before using it on a robot.
+Simply upload a video to the testing page, and watch the neural network work in real-time.
+A .mp4 is provided when testing is complete, if so desired.

+Exporting
+^^^^^^^^^

+Axon provides a way to export your model in both a normal TFLite format, as well as a Edge-TPU optimized model.
+The outputted .zip can be directly uploaded to the WPILib Raspberry Pi image, but the format works on many other platforms.

 Installation
 ------------